Siege of Calatayud

-The siege of Calatayud in 1120 was led by Alfonso I of Aragon, with the help of William IX of Aquitaine, against the city of Calatayud, then controlled by the Almoravids.
-The siege was successful and resulted in the conquest of the city by the Aragonese troops.
+The Siege of Calatayud occurred in 1120 when Alfonso the Battler in conjunction with William IX of Aquitaine successfully besieged and captured the Amoravid city of Calatayud in the former Taifa of Zaragoza.

 Background

-In 1118, Alfonso I of Aragon, accompanied by Gaston IV of Béarn and Centule II of Bigorre, began a campaign with the objective of conquering Zaragoza.
-The city fell on 18 December, after 8 months of siege.
-Shortly after this, in 1119, he conquered Tudela and Tarazona and repopulated the city of Soria.
-At the beginning of 1120, Alfonso began to prepare the conquest of Calatayud, the second largest city of the former Taifa of Zaragoza.
+In 1118, Alfonso accompanied by Gaston IV of Béarn and Centule II of Bigorre, began a campaign with the objective of conquering the city of Zaragoza.
+The city fell on 18 December, after an 8 month siege.
+In 1119, shortly after this victory, Alfonso conquered Tudela and Tarazona.
+Following those conquests, Alfonso then encouraged Christian settlers to move into the territory near the city of Soria to secure the Ebro Valley and the surrounding highlands against the Almoravids.
+At the beginning of 1120, Alfonso began to prepare for the conquest of Calatayud, the second largest city of the former Taifa of Zaragoza.

 Siege

-Alfonso I arrived at the gates of the city with the Duke of Aquitaine, William IX, in May 1120.
+Alfonso arrived at Calatayud with the Duke of Aquitaine in May 1120.
 With the possibility of a battle looming, some Aragonese knights began to make their testaments, including Lope Garcés, who donated his assets to the Holy Sepulchre and the Knights Hospitaller.

-At the beginning of June, Alfonso received the news that an Almoravid army was heading to relieve the siege, so he decided to confront them and leave a small part of his army besieging the city.
-After defeating the Muslim army at Cutanda, the city surrendered along with Daroca, which was also under siege.
+At the beginning of June, after Alfonso received the news that an Almoravid army was heading to relieve the siege, he decided to confront the Muslim force in the field.
+He left a small detachment at Calatayud to continue the siege of the city and departed with the preponderance of his army.
+On 17 June 1120, Alfonso and the Duke of Aquitaine defeated the Almoravid relief force at the Battle of Cutanda.
+With no further hope of reinforcements, Calatayud surrendered along with Daroca, another Almoravid Zaragozan city under siege by the Christians.

 Aftermath

-The city surrendered without resistance from the local Muslims.
-After the capture of the city, Alfonso I appointed Jimeno Sanz as lord of the city, although he was replaced two years later by Íñigo Jiménez.
-Alfonso I granted the city a charter, which he ratified and extended in December 1131.
+Calatayud surrendered without resistance from the local Muslims.
+After the capture of the city, Alfonso appointed Jimeno Sanz as lord of the city.
+Two years later he was replaced by Íñigo Jiménez.
+Alfonso also granted the city a charter, which he ratified and extended in December 1131.